Clayton Danks: Background

-The son of John Danks (1844-1922) and the former Sarah Gregg (1845-1921), Danks was born in O'Neill in Holt County in northern Nebraska, His ancestry is of English, Welsh, Scottish, German and Spanish.
+The son of John Danks (1844-1922) and the former Sarah Gregg (1845-1921), Danks was born in O'Neill in Holt County in northern Nebraska, His ancestry was English, Welsh, Scottish, German and Spanish.
 Clayton and his brother, James T. "Jimmie" Danks, were reared in Long Pine Canyon in Cherry County, also in northern Nebraska, where their father operated a stagecoach station.
 Clayton and Jimmie subsequently worked on the Two Bar Ranch in Chugwater in Platte County, Wyoming, near Cheyenne.
 Clayton worked on the Iron Mountain Ranch, the Dumbell, the Chapman Ranch on the Sweetwater and the Reverse 4 Cattle Company before homesteading in Valentine in Cherry County.
-He later became a lawman serving 7 years as Chief of Police in Parco (now Sinclair) and sheriff of Fremont County for 16 years.
+He later became a lawman serving seven years as Chief of Police in Parco (now Sinclair) and sheriff of Fremont County for 16 years.
 He and his wife, the former Marie L. Fitger (1883-1980), had one child, whose name is not revealed in cemetery and birth records.
 Jimmie Danks and another brother, Harry, settled in South Dakota.
 A fourth brother made his home in Niobrara County in eastern Wyoming.